stormcloud266/shuttered-photography/README.md

 # Shuttered Photography
-A simple, clean photography portfolio site with a dark UI.
+A simple, clean photography portfolio concept site with a dark UI.
 Features a blog connected to Netlify's CMS, lazy loaded images, and a contact form.

 [View Website](https://shuttered-photography.netlify.app/)